Frequently Asked Questions

 How can agencies view tag data for multiple clients?

-Agencies that utilize the Untitled ID Tag for multiple clients will be able to login to Untitled and partition the resolution data on a tag by tag basis.
+Agencies that utilize the Untitled ID Tag for multiple clients will be able to login to Untitled and partition the resolution data on a tag-by-tag basis.
 Each individual tag’s data is stored in separate warehouses on the backend.

 Data Landscape and Privacy